 Heather J. Patchell is a graduate student at UNR in the Business Administration: Management PhD program.
 She currently holds two Master's degrees in Psychology (California State University, Sacramento) and Social Psychology (University of Nevada, Reno).
 During her time at CSUS and UNR Heather has taught several undergraduate business courses including, Seminar in Quantitative Management, Organizational Behavior, Research Statistics, and Employee Selection in Organizations.
 Heather has also worked as an internal and external consultant for 12+ years in the field of employee selection and Equal Opportunity.
 Her current research interets include the intersection of Psychology and Business processes, including managerial decision-making, ethics, and strategic leadership practices.

-Apart from work, Yu likes jogging, snow boarding, hiking and all kinds of outdoor activities.
-She is also a Yoga coach and a National Latin dance coach & judge.
+Apart from work, Yu likes jogging, snowboarding, and hiking.
+She is a licensed Yoga coach and a National Latin dance judge.

 - Correlation between culture difference and rule-obeying;